 Mrs. Hattic is a Shreveport girl, and she and Woody were childhood sweethearts.
-They've been married six months, and are very much in
+They've been married six months, and are very much in love

-Woody's favorite recreation is hunting, and his charming patio apartment on the Vieux Carre is filled with trophies.
+Woody's favorite recreation hunting, and his charming hunting, and his charming patio apartment on the Vieux Carre is filled with trophies.
+However, he doesn't with trophies.
 However, he doesn't hunt like most people.
 He never uses firearms.
 Instead, he's a stout advocate of archery, employing an English long-bow to bring down his quarry.
-Robin Hood may have had more physical grace, but Woody is almost as deadly with a steel-tipped arrow.
+Robin Hood may have had more physical grace, but Woody is almost as deadly with a steel-tipped arrow. arrow.

-Jane West, author of The O'Neills (she also plays Trudie Bailey on the show), solved one of radio's perennial headaches in an unusual way.
+Jane West, author of The O'Neills (she also plays Trudie Bailey on the show), solved one of radio's peren-nial headaches in an unusual way.
 Radio serials have a tough time finding names for their villains, because there's always a chance that they'll use somebody's real name and get sued for defamation of character.
-So when a new villainous character entered the story of The O'Neills and Jane had to find a name for him, she calmly called him "Bill Tasek."
-In real life Jane is Mrs. William Tasek-and so far hubby hasn't complained because his name was taken in vain.
+So when a new villainous character. when a new villainous character entered the story of The O'Neills and Jane had to find a name for him, she calmly called him "Bill Tasek."
+In real life Jane is Mrs. William Tasek -and so far hubby hasn't complained because his name was taken in vain.

-HARTFORD, CONN.-Thousands of eastern and many Canadian listeners regularly desert the network programs on Monday evenings at 10:30 and Thursdays at 9:30, in favor of Guy Hedlund & Co., of WTIC, Hartford.
+HARTFORD, CONN .- Thousands of eastern and many Canadian listeners regularly desert the network programs on Monday evenings at 10:30 and Thursdays at 9:30, in favor of Guy Hedlund & Co., of WTIC, Hart-

 During the last eight years, with Guy directing and taking the leading parts, Hedlund & Co. has produced nearly 1,000 plays.
 (What do you think of that, Messrs.
 DeMille and Welles?)
-Some of the plays have been Broadway successes, adapted for the air by the two staff writers Guy employs, others have been originals
+Some of the plays have been Broadway successes adapted for been Broadway successes, adapted for the air by the two staff writers Guy employs, others have been originals

-LIMITED OFFER!
+LIMITED PER!

-4 SALAD FORKS \$1.00
+TO INTRODUCE EXQUISITE 4 SALAD FORKS \$1.00